linz/geostore/README.md

      ```bash
      export DEPLOY_ENV="$USER"
      ```
-     Other values ued by CI pipelines include: prod, nonprod, ci, dev or any string without spaces.
+     Other values used by CI pipelines include: prod, nonprod, ci, dev or any string without spaces.
 Default: dev.
    * **`DATALAKE_USERS_AWS_ACCOUNTS_IDS`:** allow read/write access to Lambda functions API to all users belonging to specified comma separated list of AWS accounts IDs.
 Default: AWS account where Data Lake stack is deployed.